rmeany/SportsAndSocieties/README.md

 -Events...description, where, when

 Each event in the application has a button to indicate they're interested in going to the event.
-This is essentially an attendance tracker that will be able to provide analytics on what type of events have the biggest turnouts for a given Sports club or Society.
+This is essentially an attendance tracker that can be used to provide end of year analytics on what type of events have the biggest turnouts for a given Sports club or Society.